UCI-CARL/CARLsim4/projects/README.md

 sim.setSpikeRate(DG_Granule, &DG_Granule_rate, 1); // link the object with defined Granule cell group, with refractory period 1 ms
 ```

-5. In the main simulation script file, we now declare variables and vectors that will be used to select a subset of the granule cell population to increase their firing rates:
+5. In the main simulation script file, we now declare variables and vectors that will be used to select a subset of the granule cell population to increase their firing rates.
+Ten granule cells are chosen from the assigned set of {0,5,10,...,45}:

 ```
 // Declare variables that will store the start and end ID for the neurons